Xialta/WebsiteRepository/README.md

 ## Starter Web Project

-This is a simple web app.
+This is a sample web app.

 ## Introduction